windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
 ## Obtaining Source Code
 You can either use the traditional cut-and-paste method or integration with GitHub and provided it to the SmartThings IDE.
-If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=# **[ST_StreamLabs-Water-Flow](https://github.com/windsurfer99/ST_StreamLabs-Water-Flow)**, Branch=master.
+If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=ST_StreamLabs-Water-Flow, Branch=master.
 For additional information on these standard SmartThings practices, some suggested documentation includes:
  - [FAQ: An Overview of Using Custom Code in SmartThings (SmartThings Classic)](https://community.smartthings.com/t/faq-an-overview-of-using-custom-code-in-smartthings-smartthings-classic/16772)
  - [FAQ: Github Integration How to Add and Update from Repositories](https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046)